Rohan-Sharma92/vaccine_tracker_eb/README.md

 ### Installation
 1. Setup the following environment variables:
- TOKEN = Telegram bot token received from BotFather PORT = Listen port for the web server, default is 3298 URL = Https URL for setting up webhook
+ TOKEN = Telegram bot token received from BotFather\n PORT = Listen port for the web server, default is 3298\n URL = Https URL for setting up webhook\n

 2. Checkout this project and install dependencies by running following command in the project directory pip install -r requirements.txt